heilokchow/BTdecayLasso/cran-comments.md

+## Resubmit the package

+1. I proofread my DESCRIPTION as request.
+2. I remove the cat() from R/BTdecayLasso.R and R/BTdecayLasso.step2.R
+3. I delete the part of setting seed to a specific number within a function

 ## Update the package
 Update the package to change the import package from "optimr" to "optimx".
 In addition, I change the maintainer's email address.